 Insurance liabilities are assumed through individual risk acceptances, reinsurance treaties or binding authorities.
-Binding authorities delegate underwriting authority to other underwriters, or agents acting as coverholders, who use their judgement to write risks on Syndicate 4444's a.
-Insurance risk (continued)

-behalf under clear authority levels.
+Binding authorities delegate underwriting authority to other underwriters, or agents acting as coverholders, who use their judgement to write risks on Syndicate 4444's behalf under clear authority levels.
 In such situations, the coverholders' activities are closely monitored and reviewed, and periodic on-site audits are carried out to ensure that the terms of the delegated authorities are being adhered to.

-The syndicate is also exposed to the risk of:
+The Syndicate is also exposed to the risk of: